nguyenpham00/Vscode-java-wiki/JDK-Requirements.md

 ============================
 This applies mainly to the universal version.

 The m2e team has decided to require Java 17 as the minimum requirement for its September 2020 release.
 See https://github.com/eclipse-m2e/m2e-core/pull/740.
+We use m2e core components to provide Maven support for the [Java language server (Eclipse JDT.LS)](https://github.com/eclipse/eclipse.jdt.ls).
+This requires the entire language server run on a minimum of Java 17.

-Because vscode-java depends on the [Eclipse JDT.LS](https://github.com/eclipse/eclipse.jdt.ls), the same requirement applies to vscode-java but on a more agressive timeline: vscode-java usually consumes JDT.LS builds that depend on bleeding edge JDT features, effectively shipping pre-release versions of Eclipse Platform/JDT.
+Because vscode-java depends on the Eclipse JDT.LS, the same requirement applies to vscode-java but on a more agressive timeline: vscode-java usually consumes JDT.LS builds that depend on bleeding edge JDT features, effectively shipping pre-release versions of Eclipse Platform/JDT.
 As of Jun, 8, 2022, Java 17 is now required for **running** vscode-java.

 ### Do I need to migrate my projects to Java 17?